 The Icahn School of Medicine at Mount Sinai utilizes a system of holds when students fail to meet standard educational obligations.
 A “hold”:

 - Prevents the release of a student’s academic transcript or any school documentation, eg enrollment verification letter

 - Freezes a student’s registration status so that they may not register for elective courses until the hold is resolved

 - Freezes a student’s registration status so that they may not continue on to the next term until the hold is appropriately addressed by the student.

-Official copies of your Icahn School of Medicine at Mount Sinai transcript can be requested when a stamped and sealed copy of your academic record is required.
+Official hardcopy and electronic copies of your Icahn School of Medicine at Mount Sinai transcript are available to students upon request.
 Requests for official transcripts require the verification of the identity of the student/alumnus requesting the transcript.
 Document request forms can be found on the Medical School Forms web page.
 Transcripts and/or the MSPE cannot be sent out for students who are not in “Good Standing.”
 This includes but is not limited to academic, financial, housing, library, and health holds.
 To be considered "official" a transcript must:

 - Bear the Registrar's signature

-- Be stamped with the Icahn School of Medicine at Mount Sinai Seal
+- Be physically or electronically stamped with the Icahn School of Medicine at Mount Sinai Seal

-- Be sent directly from the Registrar's Office to a designated person or institution
+- Be sent directly from the Registrar's Office or the electronic transcript system to a designated person or institution

 - Be on official transcript paper

 Students may request an unofficial copy of their transcript for their personal records.
 This will be stamped "Student Copy" and may not be used for official purposes.